Erasmus+ Partnerships for Cooperation

 - Project management and implementation – for preparing and carrying out the project

-- Training activities – to support project implementation
+- Learning and training activities – to support project implementation

 How Do We Set Up a Project?